Cost of Contact Lenses

 3. Check Whether a Larger Supply Gives You Better Value

 A larger order can sometimes lower the cost per box.
-For example, a 6-month or annual supply may give you a better value than buying one or two boxes at a time.
+For example, annual supply contact lenses may give you a better value than buying one or two boxes at a time.

 Before choosing the largest quantity, make sure your prescription won't expire soon and that you wear the same lenses consistently.
 A larger supply works best when your prescription is current, your lens brand hasn't changed, and you're confident you'll use every box before the expiration date.